oliviergimenez/IPMworkshop/to-do-list.md

 - Present CJS as a particular case of the multistate, as in https://github.com/oliviergimenez/multievent_jags_R
 - Illustrate what dcat does; Categorical is a special case of the multinomial distribution with n = 1; The argument of the dcat distribution is a vector of probabilities for each category.
 - Add a few memes
+- Tell how many neff we need for convergence

 On the practicals:

-- Add an example of multievent model in the multistate R script?
-Use the roe deer example from my TPB paper https://github.com/oliviergimenez/multievent_jags_R; check out the examples we cover in our multievent workshops; make it an exercise;
 - Translate the R scripts in Rmd?
+- ~~Add an example of multievent model in the multistate R script?
+Use the roe deer example from my TPB paper https://github.com/oliviergimenez/multievent_jags_R; check out the examples we cover in our multievent workshops; make it an exercise;~~
-- The multistate example can be simplified, we don't need the loops on individuals/time to define the state matrices.
+- ~~The multistate example can be simplified and made faster, we don't need the loops on individuals/time to define the state matrices.
 In the exercise, we need the time loop.
-Mention that to add individual stuff, an extra loop on indiviuals is needed.
-Tension is with the lecture that presents the model with time and individual effect as the most general and generic model
+Mention that to add individual stuff, an extra loop on individuals is needed.
+Tension is with the lecture that presents the model with time and individual effect as the most general and generic model~~
 - ~~Put m-array stuff in another file, gathering single and multistate stuff (or two files, yet to be decided)~~
 - ~~Provide link to Nimble translation of book?
 Add Nimble implementation of the exercises?
 I won't do it; Maud has a full lecture to show-case Nimble~~